Haivision/srt-rfc/draft-sharabayko-srt.md

 ~~~
 {: #datapacket title="data packet structure"}

-F:
+F (1 bit):
-: Packet Flag (1 bit).
+: Packet Flag.
 The flag value of data packet must be 0.

-Packet Sequence Number:
+Packet Sequence Number (31 bits):
-: (31 bits).
+:

-PP:
+PP (2 bits):
-: Position of Packet (2 bits).
+: Position of Packet.
 This field indicates the position of packet.
   The value "10b" means the first packet, "00b" is packets in the middle, "01b" is the last packet.
   If it is a single data packet, the value is "11b".

-O:
+O (1 bit):
-: Order (1 bit).
+: Order.
 Indicates whether the message should be delivered in order or not.
   This value is not used in Live Transmission Mode({{live-transmission-mode}}).

-Enc:
+Enc (2 bits):
-: Encryption Flag (2 bits).
+: Encryption Flag.
 The flag bits indicate whether or not data is encrypted.
   The value "00b" is not encrypted, "01b" means ecnrypted data with even key,
  "11b" signifies ecrypted data with odd key.

-R:
+R (1 bit):
-: Retransmitted Packet (1 bit).
+: Retransmitted Packet.
 This flag bit is clear when a packet is transmitted very first time.
   If a packet is retransmitted, the flag is set as "1".

-Message Number:
+Message Number (26 bits):
-: (26 bits).
+:

-Timestamp:
+Timestamp (32 bits):
-: (32 bits).
-The time stamp when the packet is sent.
+: The time stamp when the packet is sent.
   This is relative time value starting from when the connection is established.

-Destination Socket ID:
+Destination Socket ID (32 bits):
-: (32 bits).
+:

-Data:
+Data (variable length):
-: (variable length).
+:

 # Control Packets